This site is reader-supported. For more information, please visit the Disclosure page.

 • Size is not everything.
 A slim finger can often make a diamond appear larger than it actually is.
 While we do appreciate that not every lady will have slim fingers, it is something to bear in mind.
 Equally a larger diamond on a slim hand can look ‘too big’ if the setting and ring are not thought about carefully.

 Lastly, if your budget is small, don’t worry about the size of the stone.
-The carat is just one part of the 4 C’s and as we have said previously, is the least important to the quality of the diamond and will have little to no effect to the brilliance or fire that the diamond will emit – the most important of the 4 C’s is the Cut.
+The carat is just one part of the 4 C’s and, as we have said previously, is the least important to the quality of the diamond.
+It will have little to no effect on the brilliance or fire that the diamond emits.
+Additionally, consider lab-grown diamonds, which offer excellent value for money.
+Remember, the most important of the 4 C’s is the Cut.
 Cut is King!

 Going to a diamond company which has an established reputation for high quality diamonds and service is the best way in ensuring that your budget needs, size requirements and cut desires are met perfectly without you feeling pressured into buying something that is not for you.
 I would recommend contacting Whiteflash as they have the most knowledgeable GIA Accredited staff and largest selection of in house ideal cut diamonds and designer rings.
 Other companies to look at would be James Allen and Blue Nile.